UK housing market picks up speed, business lending down

 House prices in November rose at their fastest pace in three years and mortgage approvals hit a nearly six-year high last month.

-By contrast, lending to businesses contracted by more than 3 percent in the three months to the end of October, Bank of England data showed.
+By contrast, lending to businesses contracted by more than 3 percent in the three months to the end of October, the Bank data showed.

 "The numbers suggest that, despite the medium-term risk of a housing bubble, banks are much more willing to take a punt on the housing market than on small and medium-sized enterprises," said Carl Astorri, an economist with the EY Item Club, an economic forecaster.